-These 10 Shaving Creams for Women Will Help Prevent Ingrown Hairs
+10 Luxe Shaving Creams for Women That Help Prevent Ingrown Hairs

 Say goodbye to nicks and bumps.

-Shaving your body hair is by no means necessary.
-However, if you remove your hair, ensure you're equipped with the right tools.
+Removing your body hair is by no means necessary.
+However, if you shave your hair, it's important to ensure you're equipped with the right tools.
 You'll need a razor and maybe even a bikini trimmer, but perhaps the most crucial product for a seamless, smooth, and ingrown hair-free experience is to opt for one of the best shaving creams for women.

 A shaving cream may feel like an unnecessary add-on to your shower routine.
 If you have the razor at the ready, why bother with another step?
-Dr. Dendy Engelman, a board-certified dermatologist, has some thoughts on the matter: "A shaving cream or gel can help create a barrier or layer of protection between the blade and the skin, helping to reduce potential irritation, razor burn, and cuts."
+However, Dendy Engelman, MD FAAD, a board-certified dermatologist, notes that, "A shaving cream or gel can help create a barrier or layer of protection between the blade and the skin, helping to reduce potential irritation, razor burn, and cuts."
 The right shaving cream can also make your skin feel smoother and more hydrated after you step out of the shower.

-Ahead, we turned to additional dermatologists, cosmetic chemists, and shaving experts for their thoughts on the best shaving cream for women.
-Plus, information on how to use shaving creams, if they expire, and more on why they're so helpful for your skins barrier.
+Ahead, we turned to dermatologists, cosmetic chemists, and shaving experts for their thoughts on the best shaving cream for women.
+Plus, information on how to use shaving creams, if they expire, and why they're so helpful for your skin barrier.

 The Best Shaving Creams